indydutch/blog-content/posts/2025-12-22-mcp-n8n-agent-tutorial-part2.md

 """
 ```

 This documentation is injected into the LLM's context automatically, helping it understand tool capabilities without explicit prompting.
+It's like giving the AI a quick reference card about what your server can do.

 ---